com-lihaoyi/scalatags/Readme.md

 And that's why I created Scalatags:

 - Structured and immune to malformed output/XSS.
-- No more one-template-per-file rule; make small templates to your hearts content!
+- No more one-template-per-file rule; make small templates to your heart's content!
 - Dead-simple API, which re-uses 100% of what you know about Scala's language and libraries.
 - 100% Scala syntax; no more bumping into weird edge cases with the parser.
 - Syntax highlighting, error-highlighting, jump-to-definition, in-editor-documentation, and all the other nice IDE features out of the box.
 No more waiting for plugins!